plaguss/plaguss.github.io/content/blog/a-NER-model-for-command-line-help-messages-part2.en.md

 ![helpner-core](/images/helpner2/workflow_1.png)

 The first step is the dataset creation.
-I could have gone down the path of gathering a different number of CLI help messages and start labelling them.
-This could easily get a very tedious task, and as the task allowed it, I started implementing a synthetic data generator (I will present [cli-help-maker](https://github.com/plaguss/cli-help-maker) in a different post).
+I could have gone down the path of gathering a different number of CLI help messages and start labelling them, but it could easily get a very tedious task, and as the task allowed it, I started implementing a synthetic data generator (I will present [cli-help-maker](https://github.com/plaguss/cli-help-maker) in a different post).

-So the first command we will see is:
+Lets introduce the first command:

 ```console
 spacy project run create-dataset
 ```

-Running this command calls the [cli-help-maker](https://github.com/plaguss/cli-help-maker), with a [`dataset.yaml`](https://github.com/plaguss/helpner-core/blob/main/assets/v0.2.0/dataset.yaml) file which contains the arguments needed for the program.
-This simplifies the versioning of the different data sets, we just have to store the *yaml* of any given version, other than that the dataset contains random data with the layout and content we want the model to capture.
+Running this command calls the program [cli-help-maker](https://github.com/plaguss/cli-help-maker), with a [`dataset.yaml`](https://github.com/plaguss/helpner-core/blob/main/assets/v0.2.0/dataset.yaml) file which contains the arguments needed for the program.
+This simplifies the versioning of the different data sets, we just have to store the *yaml* of any given version, all the relevant information to create a dataset is contained in a single file.
+Other than that the dataset contains random data with the layout and content we want the model to capture.

 This command returns two files:

-- `dataset.jsonl`: A [jsonl]() file, where each line corresponds to a sample, that contains *message* and the *annotations*.
+- `dataset.jsonl`: A [jsonl](https://jsonlines.org/) file, where each line corresponds to a sample, that contains *message* and the *annotations*.

 ```json
 {"message":"Usage: \n    chedlock digynia borofluoric begirdle underbeadle [-d] [CONGRUENTLY...]
 [ACROBATISM...
 [ZONOID...]]\n\nFusillade preventively hogyard approachles.\n\nCommands:\n    digynia\n...", "annotations": [["CMD",21,28],["CMD", 29,40]...] }